thaliproject/thali/presenceprotocolforopportunisticsynching.md

 layout: default
 ---
 # Informally defining the problem
 Bob creates a post on his phone.
-The only way for Bob to communicate this post is via local radios (BLE, Bluetooth and Wi-Fi) because there is no Internet infrastructure in the neighborhood.
+The only way for Bob to communicate this post is via local radios (BLE, Bluetooth and Wi-Fi) because there is no Internet infrastructure in the neighbourhood.
 In other words, all we have are mobile ad-hoc networks.
 Bob addressed the post to Alice, among others.
 So Bob wants to determine if Alice and the other people on the post are around and if so send them the post.
 The only way for Bob to figure this out is using his local radios.

 The challenge is that Bob is being harassed by someone in his business group and he doesn't want that person able to determine his location.
 In other words, he doesn't ever want any of his local radios to give away his location to the person.